tsjondin/python-classify/README.md

 ## Types

-As said before classify sees all classes as models, so while not really usefull a model can be as simple as only a string, e.g.:
+As said before; classify sees all classes as models, so, while not really usefull, a model can be as simple as only a string, e.g.:

 	classify(str, "Hello world!")